 The demand to improve collaboration, customer experience, and the rate of product development is driving growth and acceptance of cloud solutions in business like never before.
-Cloud adoption grew from 19% in 2016 to 57% in 2017.
-Prior to that growth, IT professionals were slow to embrace early cloud platforms due to concerns about security, data ownership and reliability as well as being heavily invested in on-premise solutions.
+IT professionals were slow to embrace early cloud platforms due to concerns about security, data ownership and reliability as well as being heavily invested in on-premise solutions.

 Finally, like so many others, after years of staying on the ground with our infrastructure, we started to explore the benefits of cloud solutions and increased efficiencies they could provide our business.
 A huge impact that caused us to take a serious look at the cloud was realizing that if a disaster were to hit the office, all of our critical applications would still be functional with the right cloud solution in place.